inferno986return/python-pcep/README.md

 My notes and code for learning the Python PCEP.
 Slowly building this and it may become a Wikibook or published book, not sure.
 I don't really plan on this being a substitute for the official *Python Essentials 1* course material, but you never know.

 ## Syntax highlighting
 *“Welcome to my house!
 Enter freely.
-Go safely, and leave something of the happiness you bring.”* ― **Bram Stoker**
+Go safely, and leave something of the happiness you bring.”* ― **Count Dracula, Bram Stoker**

-I will use the Dracula theme for syntax highlighting the code snippets in the eventual PDF and EPUB.
+I will use the Dracula theme for syntax highlighting the code snippets in the eventual PDF and EPUB along with the Twilio Sans Mono font.

 ### Dracula colour palette
 This section was taken verbatim from the [Dracula theme GitHub repository](https://github.com/dracula/dracula-theme) as allowed by their use of the MIT License: